 “The learners have really engaged with the Open University material.
 The virtual learning environment has been fantastic for them; to be able to dip in and out when they need to, and refer back to again and again.”

-If you would like to know more about our policing programmes, please contact Dr Matthew Jones – Matthew.Jones@open.ac.uk
+If you would like to know more about our policing programmes, please contact Jennifer Norman, Head of Policing Organisation and Practice at the OU – Jennifer.Norman@open.ac.uk